About Stagger

 • Night shifts

 No one likes them, and now we have a medically sane reason why.
 When you’re working through the night, you’re forcing yourself to sleep during the day, when your body thinks you should be awake.
 It causes complete confusion for your circadian rhythm.
-Continued night shifts over time can even cause shift work disorder, a condition characterised by symptoms of insomnia or excessive sleepiness.

 What can you do to maintain your circadian rhythm?